mk6i/retro-aim-server/docs/MACOS.md

    > While the binaries are 100% safe, you can avoid the security concern by [building the application yourself](./BUILD.md).
    We do not provide signed binaries because of the undue cost and complexity.

-   Once downloaded, extract the `.zip` archive, which contains the application and a configuration file `settings.bat`.
+   Once downloaded, extract the `.zip` archive, which contains the application and a configuration file `settings.env`.

 2. **Open Terminal**